RainaBatwing/pinknet/pink-address.md

 udp6://publickey@ip:port/
 ```

-`publickey` is base58 encoded.
+`publickey` is hex encoded.
 The public key is essential to the operation of Pink Link and should not be omitted.

 ### Invite Code ###